Median Theorem for Polygons

 A median of a triangle is a line segment from a vertex to the midpoint of its opposite side.

-The medians of a triangle intersect in a point that is two-thirds of the way from a vertex to the midpoint of its opposite side.
+The median theorem for triangles: The medians of a triangle intersect in a point that is two-thirds of the way from a vertex to the midpoint of its opposite side.

 The midpoint and medians of an -gon may be defined inductively.

 The midpoint of a 1-gon (a point) is the point itself.

 The midpoint of a 2-gon (a line segment) is the midpoint of the line segment, the point equidistant from its endpoints.

 A median of an -gon , , is a line segment from the midpoint of a -gon defined by of the vertices of , , and the midpoint of a complementary -gon formed from the other vertices of .
 A 2-gon has just one median, the 2-gon itself.

 The midpoint of an -gon, , is the intersection of any two of its medians.

 The median theorem for polygons: The midpoint of an -gon is well defined; its medians all intersect in a point.
 Its midpoint is of the way from the midpoint of a -subgon to the midpoint of a complementary -subgon.

 Proof: Let be an -gon defined by points in a vector space .
 The midpoint of is , where is the vector sum of the vertices of .
 This point satisfies the definition.